ellakoa/postcard-poem/content/posts/a-winters-tryst.md

   The winterbourne ripples with pride
   The valley green on either side
-  Course swift, awash with rain
+  His course swift, awash with rain
   Vowing this year not to wane.

   Yet winter tires and spring stirs